kyma-project/test-infra/prow-configurations/README.md

 ## Configuration
 To allow sending events from Github repository to Prow, configure Webhook as described [here](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started.md#add-the-webhook-to-github).
-Prow can be configured by specifying plugins.
-To generate the `plugins.yaml` file, use `./development/generate.sh`.
+Prow can be configured by specifying 2 files: `plugins.yaml` and `config.yaml`.
+To generate them, use `./development/generate.sh`.
-`Generate.sh` combines template file (`plugins.yaml.tpl`) with actual values provided as a JSON file (environment variable `INPUT_JSON`) and generates output to `plugins.yaml` file.
+`Generate.sh` combines template files (`plugins.yaml.tpl` and `config.yaml.tpl`) with actual values provided as a JSON file (environment variable `INPUT_JSON`) and generates output to `plugins.yaml` and `config.yaml` files.
 To check if configuration files `plugins.yaml` and `config.yaml` are correct, execute the `development/check.sh` script.
-In case of no errors, use the `update-plugins.sh` script to update plugins configuration on cluster.
+In case of changes in the plugins configuration, use the `update-plugins.sh` to apply changes on a cluster.
+In case of changes in the jobs configuration, use the `update-config.sh` to apply changes on a cluster.

 ### Cleanup